 Become a Nurse

-No matter where you want to work as a Nurse, you’ll need to get a degree in nursing to kick-start your career. learndirect is the leading UK distance learning provider, and our Access to Nursing Course can help you meet the requirements of a nursing degree if you don’t have A Levels.
+No matter where you want to work as a Nurse, you’ll need to get a degree in nursing to kick-start your career. learndirect is the leading UK distance learning provider, and our Access to Higher Education Diploma (Nursing) can help you meet the requirements of a nursing degree if you don’t have A Levels.